Areas of Expertise

 Office: Modesto A. Maidique Campus, PCA-368A

-Professor Pires is a member of the American Society of Criminology (ASC), Environmental Criminology and Crime Analysis (ECCA), Center for Conservation Criminology at Rutgers University, and the International Green Criminology Working Group (IGCWG).
-He has reviewed journal articles for several criminology outlets and recently served as Guest Editor of the Special Issue on ‘Wildlife Crime’ at the European Journal on Criminal Policy and Research.
+Dr. Pires is a member of the American Society of Criminology, Environmental Criminology and Crime Analysis, Center for Conservation Criminology at Rutgers University, International Green Criminology Working Group, and the Working Group Psittaciformes of the International Ornithologists’ Union.
+He is an editorial board member for the journal Global Crime and has served as Guest Editor for the Special Issue on ‘Wildlife Crime’ at the European Journal on Criminal Policy and Research in 2015.